• GlaucomaGlaucomaGlaucomaGlaucomaGlaucoma

 • Blueish cloudiness over the front of the eye

-• White part of the eye appears red
+• The white part of the eye appears red

 • Large, unreactive pupil